zzorn/soundrasp/README.md

 soundrasp
 =========

-Modular sound synthetizator, with physical controller.
+Modular sound synthetizator, with designs for a physical controller.